 - Have a process in place that allows your frontline workers to ask questions and get clarification

-When leaders openly accept a transformational style they move beyond day to day functions and operate at a higher level that is focused on creating change in people and culture that will lead to innovation and growth.
+When leaders openly accept a transformational style they move beyond day to day functions and operate at a higher level that is focused on creating change in employees and culture that will lead to innovation and growth.